I Want To...

 The Functional Status Score for the Intensive Care Unit (FSS-ICU) is used to evaluate a patient’s physical functioning in an ICU setting.
 If you wish to access and use the FSS-ICU, please follow this link (to find FSS-ICU, search under the “Physical Outcomes – Tests” heading), and register at this website.
+Additional resources are available for the FSS-ICU including a pocket card, FAQ, pre-ICU baseline retrospective data collection version, and translated versions.
 To get updates on revisions to the FSS-ICU and its User Instructions, sign up for the “Newsletter” feature at this website.

 Link to FSS-ICU (under "Physical Outcomes - Tests")

 Huang M, et al.Functional Status Score for the ICU: An International Clinimetric Analysis of Validity, Responsiveness, and Minimal Important Difference.
 Crit Care Med.
 2016 Dec;44(12) Link to Pubmed

 Ragavan VK, et al.The Functional Status Score for the Intensive Care Unit Scale: Is It Reliable in the Intensive Care Unit?
 Can It Be Used to Determine Discharge Placement?
 JACPT 2016 Aug; 93-100 Link to Article

 The Johns Hopkins Highest Level of Mobility (JH-HLM) scale is created to standardize the measurement and reporting of patient mobility in the hospital.
 The JH-HLM is currently being validated.
 Anyone wishing to use this scale should submit a user request form.

 A novel survey instrument to identify important barriers to mobilizing medical inpatients.
 Results from this paper can assist with the implementation of quality improvement projects for increasing early hospital-based patient mobility.